technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 **Lab Objective**

 "As part of a POC, Contoso bank's marketing team would like to work with the Data Analytics and AI engineering teams who can help them build an app that uses data-driven AI-enhanced strategies to improve campaign targeting, so the marketing team can aim for a double-digit conversion rate of the asset customer base within the same budget.
-In this lab, you will work on behalf of Contoso bank's AI engineering team to build this app, that makes use of Azure AI, AML and MLOps to achieve the solution."
+In this lab, you will work on behalf of Contoso bank's AI engineering team to build this app, which makes use of Azure AI, AML and MLOps to achieve the solution."

 **At the end of this lab you will know how-to:**